ray-lang/ray/docs/parser.md

 Downstream passes check these variants to skip semantic work or emit follow-up diagnostics.

+### Type placeholders

+Type grammar recovery mirrors the expression story, but instead of manufacturing a `Missing` node the parser wraps a `Ty::Never` inside the surrounding `TyScheme`.
+The `Ty::Never` sentinel means “the type could not be parsed”; it is **not** the semantic `never` type.
+Downstream consumers must treat this value as an unknown and defer to the parse error that was recorded alongside it.
+As of the type-recovery refactor, the following constructs emit placeholders:

+- function parameter and return annotations,
+- struct/trait fields,
+- casts and `new` expressions,
+- array element types and malformed size literals,
+- tuple and union members,
+- `where` clause predicates,
+- trait super-type clauses.

+Tests under `parser/mod.rs` assert that `Ty::Never` appears in these recovery paths.

 ### `Recover` trait

 `src/parse/parser/recover.rs` defines a `Recover<T>` trait implemented for